getsentry/sentry-docs/docs/clientdev/attributes.rst

 event, the human readable message etc.

-Attributes are separate from :doc:`interfaces/index` which provide very specific and tailored data such as exception data, stacktraces etc.
+Attributes are separate from :doc:`interfaces/index` which provide very specific and tailored data such as exception data, stacktraces, etc.

 Required Attributes
 -------------------